-Blackstreet Bakery Brings Customers Social Justice and Vegan Cupcakes
+Blackstreet Bakery Brings Customers Social Justice And Vegan Cupcakes

-A bakery calling itself Blackstreet Bakery just launched in Portland at the Mississippi Street Fair, and as Live Kindly cited, the owners are touting the cupcakery as a “Black-led vegan pop-up bakery” who’s hope is to fulfill a social justice mission to “honor the history of Mississippi Avenue as a major part of Portland’s Black community and to expand economic opportunity for Black people in baking.”
-Aiming to empower people of color in the local areaand specifically the baking industry, this new treat shop is opened in the wake of a controversial incident.
+A bakery called Blackstreet Bakery just launched in Portland at the Mississippi Street Fair, and as Live Kindly cited, the owners are touting the cupcakery as a “Black-led vegan pop-up bakery” whose hope is to fulfill a social justice mission to “honor the history of Mississippi Avenue as a major part of Portland’s Black community and to expand economic opportunity for Black people in baking.”
+Aiming to empower people of color in the local area and specifically the baking industry, this new treat shop is opened in the wake of a controversial incident.

-Blackstreet Bakery was organized by a social justice, nonprofit group called Brown Hope.
+Blackstreet Bakery was organized by a social justice, non-profit group called Brown Hope.
 The idea for the bakery happened after an incident earlier in 2018 where a black female was refused baker service at a local shop in Portland, Back to Eden.
 The woman who was denied service came in just after closing, as did several white customers.
 Customers with a fair skin color were not denied service from Back to Eden.
-Organizer of Brown Hope and Blackstreet Bakery, Cameron Whitten, spoke with reporters at Portland Mercury, that the company’s desire is to take an issue of what was a “painful and difficult experience” and create something good out of it with a positive message against discrimination.
+The organizer of Brown Hope and Blackstreet Bakery, Cameron Whitten, spoke with reporters at Portland Mercury, that the company’s desire is to take an issue of what was a “painful and difficult experience” and create something good out of it with a positive message against discrimination.

 “After that, a community member reached out and wanted to help fund an initiative to support Black vegan baking.
 It’s an opportunity to take a painful and difficult experience and turn it into a new business opportunity.”